Dallas County Hazard Mitigation Action Plan

-In January 2009, Dallas County and the 10 other participating jurisdictions, approved the DaLMS.
-A copy of the 2009 plan is available for download on this page: Click here to download 2009 Plan.
-In 2012, Dallas County HSEM received a Pre-Disaster Mitigation Grant with the assistance of the NCTCOG to complete the five year required update of the Hazard Mitigation Action Plan.
-The current update involves 22 jurisdictions – an additional 11 jurisdictions have joined the current Hazard Mitigation Action Plan Update.
-A draft copy of the 2014 Hazard Mitigation Action Plan is currently being reviewed.
+In January 2009 FEMA approved the Dallas County Local Mitigation Strategy Plan (DaLMS), a copy of the 2009 plan is available for download on this page: Click here to download 2009 Plan.
+In 2012, Dallas County HSEM received a Pre-Disaster Mitigation (PDM) Grant with the assistance of the NCTCOG to complete the five year required update of the Hazard Mitigation Plan.
+The current update involves 22 jurisdictions – an additional 11 jurisdictions from the previous plan.
+A draft copy of the 2014 Hazard Mitigation Action Plan has been submitted to TDEM for review.

 Dallas County Hazard Mitigation Action Plan (HazMAP) 2014 Update Draft

 Employees may access the text of the Hazard Mitigation Action Plan through the "Employee Access" page of the Dallas County Homeland Security and Emergency Management website.